Image

 4. Make an inventory list, including taking photos, of the contents of your home.

-1. Mark your fuse or breaker box to map the circuits to floodable areas.
+6. Mark your fuse or breaker box to map the circuits to floodable areas.

-2. Turning off the power to the basement can reduce property damage and save lives.
+7. Turning off the power to the basement can reduce property damage and save lives.

-3. Consider floodproofing your structure or elevating it above flood levels.
+1. Consider floodproofing your structure or elevating it above flood levels.

-4. Check your building for water entry points.
+2. Check your building for water entry points.
 These can be basement windows, basement stairwell, doors, or dryer vents.
 These entry points can be protected with low walls or temporary shields.

-5. Install a sewer backflow device to prevent backflow drainage from entering your drains.
 Note that some flood-protection measures may require a building permit; others may not be safe for your type of building.
 Be sure to talk to the building and licensing department at 302-227-6181, ext.
 222 before proceeding.

-• FACT: Disaster assistance comes in two forms: a U.S. Small Business Administration loan, which must be paid back with interest, or a FEMA disaster grant, which is about $5,000 on average per household.
+• Disaster assistance comes in two forms: a U.S. Small Business Administration loan, which must be paid back with interest, or a FEMA disaster grant, which is about $5,000 on average per household.
 By comparison, the average flood insurance claim payment is significantly higher and does not have to be repaid.

 If you have determined that your house lies in a flood zone, a Flood Elevation Certificate can then tell you how high your house was built in relation to that flood zone.